drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		label: <triangulations_grid>,
 	)

-//	costly is that after the first two iterations of flips we see that there is an incredibly small amount
-//	of configurations which need to be flipped @nflipsVsIter_plt.
-These are configurations which would
-//	otherwise have conflicted with other configurations or were only possible after.
-What really
-//	harms the speed of the algorithm is that each flipping iteration within the parallel flipping procedure
-//	takes roughly the same amount of time to process, even if it is flipping a relatively small number of
-//	configurations.
-The profling in @timeDistrib_plt gives us an impression of how the code as a whole
-//	performs in terms of time spent.
-This includes both the host and device runtimes in the respective
-//	function calls.
-//

 	Depending on the desired application of this algorithm one may use it to obtain only a near Delaunay triangulation.
 How close a triangulation is to being a DT can be calculated by counting all of the non Delaunay edges.
 The sum of these edges can be compared with the total number of edges in the